Formation (association football): 4–3–1–2

 A variation of the 4–3–3 wherein a striker gives way to a central attacking midfielder.
 The formation focuses on the attacking midfielder moving play through the centre with the strikers on either side.
-It is a much narrower setup in comparison to the 4–3–3 and is usually dependent on the "1" to create chances.
+It is a much narrower setup in comparison to the 4–3–3 and is usually dependent on the attacking midfielder to create chances.
 Examples of sides which won trophies using this formation were the 2002–03 UEFA Cup and 2003–04 UEFA Champions League winners Porto under José Mourinho's; and the 2002–03 UEFA Champions League and 2003–04 Serie A-winning Milan team, and 2009–10 Premier League winners Chelsea, both managed by Carlo Ancelotti.
 This formation was also adopted by Massimiliano Allegri for the 2010–11 Serie A title-winning season for Milan.
 It was also the favoured formation of Maurizio Sarri during his time at Empoli between 2012 and 2015, during which time they won promotion to Serie A and subsequently avoided relegation, finishing 15th in the 2014–15 Serie A season.

 4–1–2–3

-A variation of the 4–3–3 with a defensive midfielder, two central midfielders and a fluid front three.
+The 4-1-2-3 formation is a modern, dynamic system that emphasizes control in midfield, defensive stability, and attacking width.
+It features a traditional back four, a lone defensive midfielder (CDM), two central midfielders (CMs), and a fluid front three consisting of two wingers and a central striker.
+This setup allows teams to dominate possession, press effectively, and transition quickly between defense and attack.

+A real-world example of a team using this system is Manchester City under Pep Guardiola, especially during the 2022–2023 season.
+Guardiola often deployed Rodri as the lone CDM, with De Bruyne and Gündoğan operating as advanced midfielders.
+Wingers like Riyad Mahrez, Jack Grealish, or Phil Foden provided width, while Erling Haaland spearheaded the attack.